tasket/Qubes-VM-hardening/README.md

 ### Example configs

-Some usefull configurations have been supplied in /etc/default/vms:
+Some useful configurations have been supplied in /etc/default/vms:

   * vm-boot-tag-network: Contains a whitelist for Network Manager connections and the module blacklist which is often used with network interfaces in Qubes.
 By default, this config also activates for any VM named 'sys-net'.
-  * vm-boot-tag-qhome: Quarrantines /home in addition to the /rw system dirs.
+  * vm-boot-tag-qhome: Quarantines /home in addition to the /rw system dirs.
 Useful for 'sys-usb' and DispVM-like functionality.
+  * vm-boot-tag-noqbackup: Deletes all quarantined files that are not whitelisted.
   * vm-boot-tag-ibrowse: Preserves Firefox bookmarks while quarantining the rest of /home folder.
 (To preserve pre-existing bookmarks, existing Firefox profile folder must be renamed to "profile.default" before activating this tag.)